Clicky

 VIEW PRICE

-For gently removing hair from the top coat, the HaloVa pet comb is a great choice.
-It’s a double-sided brush with a side of plastic pins and another of bamboo bristles, plus it’s comfortable to hold and available for a very reasonable price.
+For gently removing hair from the top coat, we think the GoPets Professional Pin & Bristle is a great choice.
+It’s a double-sided brush with a side of pins and another of bristles, plus we found it comfortable to hold and available for a very reasonable price.

-My top pick in this category is the HaloVa pet comb.
-The bristle side is great for gently removing tangles, knots and hair from the top coat.
-You can use it as a daily brush to keep your dog’s coat healthy and shiny – and it’s soft enough for your dog to enjoy it.
+The bristle side of the GoPets is effective for gently removing dirt and hair from the top coat.
+You can use it as a daily brush to keep your dog’s coat healthy and shiny – and we think it’s soft enough for most dogs to enjoy it.

-You can also switch to the pin side when you want to get rid of tangles in dogs without an undercoat (such as poodles).
-Pin brushes are generally used for dogs with longer or curly hair, so if your pet has this type of coat the pins are a useful bonus.
+You can also switch to the pin side to get rid of tangles in dogs without an undercoat (such as Poodles).
 Pin brushes aren’t as effective at removing mats from undercoats though.
-If your dog has a thick undercoat, I recommend getting the FURminator for shedding and Rubold for undercoat mats.
+If your dog has a thick undercoat, we recommend the FURminator for shedding.

-One thing to note is that each pin is rounded at the end.
+We like that each pin is rounded at the end.
 While you still shouldn’t push too hard, this makes brushing more comfortable for your pet.
+We also like the flexible pin bedding, which helps the brush contour to your dog’s body shape.

 Why We Recommend It:

-The HaloVa bristle comb is a great for everyday grooming.
-While bristles aren’t designed to penetrate to the undercoat, they are useful for removing dirt and loose hair from the top coat.
+The GoPets Professional Pin & Bristle is a great brush for daily grooming.
+While the bristles aren’t designed to penetrate to the undercoat, they are useful for removing dirt and loose hair from the top coat.
 The pin side is also handy for removing light tangles and mats.

 Key Features: